-Objective: Predict a specific value based on input data.
+Objective: Predict a continuous value based on input data.

 Working Principle: Regression models analyze the historical relationship between known outcomes and the factors influencing them.
-By understanding this relationship, the model can make predictions for new, unseen data.
+By applying this relationship, the model can make predictions for new, unseen data.

-Evaluation Metric - Mean Squared Error (MSE): MSE calculates the average squared difference between the actual observed values and the values the model predicts.
-A smaller MSE value indicates the model's predictions are close to the actual values.
+Root Mean Squared Error (MSE): RMSE calculates the square root of the average squared difference between the actual observed values and the values the model predicts.
+A smaller RMSE value indicates the model's predictions are close to the actual values.

 Objective: Categorize or classify data based on observed features.